michaeldoorhand/cs462searchalgos/README.md

 As well as a way graph each individual algorithm or to run all of them and compare the results.
 Many parts of the search algorithms themselves were built using a generative model as well as graphing algorithm, below I describe how I used the model to create this.
+I also had to add the city 'Hays' to coordinates.csv because it was missing.

 To create this program with the help of a generative model I first built all of the file input and built my initial coords and adjecncies dictionaries and laid out a simple user-io system.
 I started working on my own brute force implementation